 I tailored the rest of my law degree to business-focused modules, and as soon as I graduated I began to research and develop the business.
 It took a good 2 years before I was ready to launch, but in the meantime, I decided to start the blog as a way to connect with women, understand more what they were looking for, and to promote my anti-ageism message.

-I love how your mum’s difficulty in finding clothes was the motivation for focusing on fashion for mature women.
+I love how your mum’s difficulty in finding clothes was the motivation for focusing on a fashion line for mature women.
 How has that changed the way you look for styles and the designers you choose?

 It has changed it in two ways:

 - I make sure I find styles and designers that cut garments in a flattering way for different shapes and bodies.
 With age, our bodies do change, and there are certain areas we decide we don’t want to show off any more (for a lot of women it’s their upper arms), so I will only feature styles and designers that take this into account.
 That said, I also understand that no one woman is the same, so I make sure we have a variety to cater to different body concerns and preferences.

 - I prefer to stay away from ‘bang-on-trend’ clothing, and instead go for more classic designs with a modern twist, or a more subtle nod to a trend.
 This enables our customers to find pieces that will celebrate their own sense of style, rather than be a slave to trends.
 Plus, because our clothing is premium and excellent quality, it can be loved and last for years and doesn’t need to be thrown away next season for being outdated.